 A restored shipbuilders manse next to the Kennebunk river with all the latest amenities you would expect from a romantic bed and breakfast, including working fireplaces for a relaxing romantic getaway.
 Let us exceed your expectations of a bed and breakfast with our terrific Dutch breakfast (for example, Apple and Blueberry Flapjes with Chocolate Chip Crepes) and afternoon tea in the Inn's historic parlor or in the shade of our large oak trees.

-We have the rooms (and fireplaces just in case) ready for a romantic Maine Spring Getaway
+We have the rooms (and fireplaces just in case) ready for a romantic Maine Fall Getaway

 The Inn is the oldest remaining house in Kennebunk and has had several famous owners.